CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/DefenseAndPenetration.md

 ### Armor Classes

 Armor Class determines what portions of a character a piece of armor will protect.
-Their are 5 different armor types.
+Their are 4 different armor types.

 - Head
 - Body
 - Arm
 - Leg

-- Shield
+### Shield Class

-### Physical Defense from Shields
+The class of "Shield" marks an item that can be used as a shield for defensive purposes.
+This take up one of the character's hands when in use.

 Character's not actively using their shield as part of their combat/dodge roll do not benefit from the additional defense.
 Character's that are Off Guard or being attacked while unaware also do not benefit from the shield's defense.